 It should be noted that it states “administer first aid…to….injuries to bones, muscles and joints”.
 Further this is detailed in the section with other first aid treatments, such as treating burns with water or washing something out of an eye.

 The European Resuscitation Council also give advice on splinting: European Resuscitation Council Guidelines for Resuscitation 2015 Section 9.
 First aid

 This is clear advice to splint fractures, but not to straighten angulated fractures in a first aid setting.
 This is what we teach on our courses.

 The NHS also give advice on when to call an ambulance.
 It is clear that these should be reserved for “life threatening emergencies” and a simple fracture is NOT one of these.
 The NHS advice on broken bones states, “go to your nearest A&E for a broken arm or leg.
 Call 999 for an ambulance if the injury seems severe”.
 It certainly does not state “just call an ambulance if you think someone has broken a bone’, as seems to be advocated on so many First Aid at Work courses.

-So, we teach a pragmatic approach to broken bones and splinting: “Do as little as you need to do, not as much as can be done”.
+So, we teach a pragmatic approach to broken bones and splinting:

-Not to splint:
+Not to Splint

 Let’s take the example of a simple closed fracture of a forearm or ankle.
 It isn’t bleeding externally and isn’t life-threatening.
 The patient may be in considerable pain, not want to move and be content to sit and hold it in place until an ambulance arrives.
 That’s fine, however as a first aider it is sensible to let them know that it isn’t a life-threatening emergency, and they might be waiting hours for an ambulance to arrive!
-My 90 yr old step-mum spent 7 hours waiting for an ambulance to take her to hospital with a broken hip only a few months ago.
+My 90 yr old step-mum spent 7 hours waiting for an ambulance to take her to hospital with a broken hip a while ago.

 Alternatively the patient may consent to splinting the fracture: